dannyyu7/CS1632_Spring2022/exercises/Supplement4/README.md

 instructions on the template carefully.
 For those of you who are unable to run pipelines on GitLab because you cannot / do not want to provide credit card information, some parts of the report are optional.

+Wnen you are done, submit to the "Supplementary Exercise 4 Report" link on GradeScope.
+You can divvy up the screenshot taking with your partner, but I want each of you to try going through the exercise in your own GitLab accounts.